mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 card: true
 ---

-After more than 18 months in the lab, the date and time picker components have found a new home as part of MUI X.
+After more than 4 years in the lab, the Tree View components have found a new home as part of MUI X.
 This means we'll be dedicating even more time and effort to these complex components, to better meet the needs of both you and your users.

 ## TL;DR